 UPDATE: Nintendo Switch Lite Launches!

 Salacious stuff, to be sure.
-But these rumours, at least partly, are based on pretty solid leads via The Wall Street Journal.
+But these rumors, at least partly, are based on pretty solid leads via The Wall Street Journal.
 According to said report, the WSJ spoke with “parts suppliers” and those “in the know” who claimed Nintendo is indeed working on an enhanced version of the Switch (AKA: the Switch 2) for release later on this year (or, most likely, inside 2020).

 Can You Trust Rumors Though?